|

 For six years, I traveled to my home territory, East

-adventurousness, I transferred to East Africa, specifically
+Asia, to assess Bank-financed projects.
+To diversify my experience, I transferred to East Africa, specifically

-far beyond my expectations.
+to work on Somalia.
 I watched the country explode

 into civil war, some say despite western aid, others